Steel guitar

-The sound of Hawaiian music featuring steel guitar became an enduring musical fad in the United States in the first half of the twentieth century and in 1916 recordings of indigenous Hawaiian music outsold all other U.S. musical genres.
+The sound of Hawaiian music featuring steel guitar became an enduring musical fad in the United States in the first half of the twentieth century, and, in 1916, recordings of indigenous Hawaiian music outsold all other U.S. musical genres.
 This popularity spawned the manufacture of guitars designed specifically to be played horizontally.
 The archetypal instrument is the Hawaiian guitar, also called a lap steel.
 These early acoustic instruments were not loud enough relative to other instruments, but that changed in 1934 when a steel guitarist named George Beauchamp invented the electric guitar pickup.
 Electrification allowed these instruments to be heard, and it also meant their resonant chambers were no longer essential.
 After that, steel guitars could be manufactured in any design, even a rectangular block bearing little or no resemblance to the traditional guitar shape.
-The result were table-like instruments in a metal frame on legs called "console steels", which were technologically improved about 1950 to become the more versatile pedal steel guitar.
+The result were table-like instruments in a metal frame on legs called "console steels", which were technologically improved in about 1950 to become the more versatile pedal steel guitar.

 In the United States, the steel guitar influenced popular music in the early twentieth century, combining with jazz, swing and country music to be prominently heard in Western swing, honky-tonk, gospel and bluegrass.
 The instrument influenced Blues artists in the Mississippi Delta who embraced the steel guitar sound but continued holding their guitar in the traditional way; they used a tubular object (the neck of a bottle) called a "slide" around a finger.
 This technique, historically called "bottleneck" guitar, is now known as "slide guitar" and is commonly associated with blues and rock music.
 Bluegrass artists adapted the Hawaiian style of playing in a resonator guitar known as a "Dobro", a type of steel guitar with a reinforced neck, sometimes played with the musician standing and the guitar facing upward held horizontally by a shoulder strap.